jrfnl/Debug-Bar-Shortcodes/readme.txt

 }
 `

-The `$info` object you receive and are expected to return will contain the currently know information about the shortcode.
+The `$info` object you receive and are expected to return will contain the currently known information about the shortcode.

 `$info` is expected to contain (a selection of) the following parameters:
 `stdClass(